8soothing8/SI507_FinalPJT-Top-trending-Youtube-videos/README.md

 ## Routes in this application

-- '/' : Main index page - It provides with welcome message and functions that links to search for several functions
+- `/` : Main index page - It provides with welcome message and functions that links to search for several functions
-- '/result' - shows the top 12 most popular video.
+- `/result` - shows the top 12 most popular video.
-- '/reaction' - displays view counts, like counts, and dislike count information of top trending videos.
+- `/reaction` - displays view counts, like counts, and dislike count information of top trending videos.
-- 'channel' - gives channels that created today's top trending videos.
+- `/channel` - gives channels that created today's top trending videos.

 ## How to run tests